 About

 The Reason in Revolt project aims to bring together primary source documents of Australian radicalism as a readily accessible digitised resource.
-By 'radical' we refer to those who aimed to make society more equal and to emancipate the exploited or oppressed.
+By 'radical' we refer to those who aspired to make society more equal and to emancipate the exploited or oppressed.
 The project website aims to become an ever-expanding record of the movements, institutions, venues and publications through which radicals sought to influence Australian society.

 The project was established in 2005 with funding from the Australian Research Council.
+From 2005 to 2020, the University of Melbourne eScholarship Research Centre (ESRC) hosted the website and assisted in its development, using the Online Heritage Resource Manager.
 A University of Melbourne Engagement Grant 2017-2018 facilitated inclusion of documents from the Australian Lesbian and Gay Archives.
 From 2010 to 2017, Reason in Revolt was supported by Roger Coates Labour History Research Grants.
 Roger Coates’ intellectual enthusiasm was for investigating the many and varied strands of labour, socialist and other radical movements from the mid nineteenth century onwards, a passion shared by the Reason in Revolt project and pursued through its online platform.

-Reason in Revolt is currently sustained through partnership with the Australian Society for the Study of Labour History Melbourne Branch.
+Reason in Revolt is currently sustained through a partnership with the Australian Society for the Study of Labour History Melbourne Branch.

 How to Contribute to the Site